Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 - Wait for the full cure time on the label before you handle the piece as finished.

-4. Metal Labels Need Exact Supplier Details
+4. Metal Labels Need Exact Material Wording

 Do not promise hypoallergenic, skin-safe, or reaction-free wear from a generic marketplace label.

-Safer Buyer Copy
+Clearer Buyer Copy

-A better listing note is "316L stainless flat-pad posts, 6 mm pad, bright silver finish" or "titanium posts sold as ASTM F136 by the supplier."
+A better material note is "316L stainless flat-pad posts, 6 mm pad, bright silver finish" or "titanium posts sold as ASTM F136 by the supplier."
 That tells the reader what you actually bought without promising how every ear will respond.

 5. What To Verify Before You Buy